 The second step is to respond to the questions that are asked.
 Doing this will get yourself speaking aloud and putting together the Korean that you’ve learned.

 In the final step, the conversation has been filled in for you.
 Here, you’ll read the conversation, then listen to the audio file and mimic the speakers.

 All of these ReadnRight exercises are really useful and effective for practicing multiple skills.
 I’d highly recommend not skipping past them.

 Is 90 Day Korean Worth It?

 I think 90 Day Korean is a course worth paying for.
 I’m impressed with how manageable they’ve made learning Korean feel.
 The simple and clear explanations really can provide you with a great foundation.

 Although I’ve only tried the first three weeks of lessons, I would assume that the content remains as consistently well-done throughout the duration of the course.

-The fact that they offer a 30-day money back guarantee can ease the stress of trying it out for the first month and gives you a chance to make sure it’s a good fit for your learning style.
+The fact that they offer a 30-day money back guarantee gives you a chance to make sure it’s a good fit for your learning style.

 Overall, I came away really impressed with 90 Day Korean.
-The lessons are structured in a way that they naturally build upon what came before.
+The lessons are structured in a way that naturally builds upon what came before.
 They manage to teach a lot, without going too slowly and making you feel bored, but still simplifying things enough that you don’t become overwhelmed.